Pygmy Hippo

 Geography

 The natural range of this species covers West Africa, including countries such as Liberia, Sierra Leone, Guinea, and the Ivory Coast.
-Within this territory, Pygmy hippos inhabit tropical lowland forests with dense cover close to rivers, streams and, swamps.
+Within this territory, Pygmy hippos inhabit tropical lowland forests with dense cover close to rivers, streams, and swamps.

 Pygmy Hippo habitat map